-- 1. A conditional Resale reservation is exempt from the Preemption process.
+- A conditional Resale reservation is exempt from the Preemption process.
 However, the capacity supporting the Resale is subject to Preemption if the Parent Reservation is conditional. - 2.
-If a conditional Parent Reservation of a Resale is identified as a Defender, then the Reseller has the responsibilities noted in this section and all the responsibilities identified in the Defender Responsibilities Section F. - 3.
+If a conditional Parent Reservation of a Resale is identified as a Defender, then the Reseller has the responsibilities noted in this section and all the same responsibilities as

+- identified noted in the Defender Responsibilities Section F. The Reseller also has additional responsibilities as outlined in this Section G. - 3.
 If the conditional Parent Reservation is eligible for ROFR, it is the Reseller (not the Assignee) that makes the ROFR decision. - 4.
 The Assignee will be made aware if the conditional Parent Reservation of a Resale becomes involved in a Preemption scenario.
 The Competing Request Flag will be set for all Defenders and Dependents (including Resales) while the Preemption process is ongoing. - 5.
 Both Resellers and Assignees (like all Customers) are strongly encouraged to subscribe to alarms and/or email notifications to monitor the Preemption process. - 6.
 It is possible for a conditional Parent Reservation of a Resale to lose capacity through Preemption.
 This may create an "orphan Resale" situation in which there is no longer sufficient capacity on the conditional Parent Reservation to support the Resale.

-- 7. It is the responsibility of the Reseller of the conditional Parent Reservation to correct an orphan Resale. - a.
-The Reseller must reconcile and post correct information for any impacted Resale(s) for which there is no longer sufficient capacity on the conditional Parent Reservation.
+This creates an "orphan Resale" situation. - It is the responsibility of the Reseller of the conditional Parent Reservation to deal with correct an orphan Resales. - 7.a. -The Reseller must reconcile and post correct information for any impacted Resale(s) for which there is no longer sufficient capacity on the conditional Parent Reservation.
 See the Preemption and ROFR User Guide for how to reconcile Resales on OASIS. - 8.
 The Reseller will be financially responsible for any over-use penalties as a result of an uncorrected orphan Resale where there remains insufficient capacity on the conditional Parent Reservation due to lost capacity through Preemption. - 9.
-If an Assignee has in turn resold a Resale from a conditional Parent Reservation, the Assignee becomes a Reseller themselves.
-As such, they have inherited the Reseller responsibility for reconciling and posting correct Resale information on OASIS for orphan Resales in which they are the Reseller, including any over-use penalties for not doing - 10.
+If an Assignee has in turn resold a Resale from a conditional Parent Reservation, they Assignee have becomes a Reseller themselves.
+As such, they have inherited the Reseller responsibility for reconciling and posting correct Resale information on OASIS for orphan Resales in which they are the Reseller, including (as well as any over-use penalties for not doing so). - 10.
 As a result of the complexity and financial penalties involved with the reconciliation of orphan Resales from Preemption, both potential Resellers and Assignees must pay particular attention to the Unconditional time on OASIS when considering the Resale of a conditional Parent Reservation.

-H. Billing Process for Preemption
+H.Billing Process for Preemption